 She’s a mischievous, talkative redheaded girl with a fierce temper, who tumbles into one scrape after another.
 Anne is not like anybody else, the Cuthberts agree; she is special, a girl with an enormous imagination.
 All she’s ever wanted is to belong somewhere.
 And the longer she stays at Green Gables, the harder it is for anyone to imagine life without her.

 Lucy Maud Montgomery’s series of books about Anne have remained classics since the early 20th century.
-Her portrayal of this feminine yet independent spirit has given generations of girls a strong female role model while offering a taste of another, milder time in history.
+This story of a young girl with a feminine yet independent spirit has given generations of girls a strong female role model while offering a taste of another, milder time in history.

 The boxed set consists of the following eight titles: